 So what should you consider when buying a baby food maker?
 Below are the top considerations.
 All of our top baby food makers balance these considerations with cost:

 Steaming and Processing in one: The original baby food makers were glorified food processors that changed their name and marketing, and were manufactured with some cute colors to entice new parents.
 With these old systems you had to cook fruits and vegetables separately in a steamer and then puree them in the processor.
 This method got the job done, but was a time consuming process.
 More dirty dishes, more hands-on kitchen work, and more time away from your baby.
 All the new systems we recommend are all-in-one steamers and processors.
 Put in the fruits and/or veggies, add some fresh water, and the system will steam it for you with the push of a button.
 Aren't around when the steamer finishes?
 No worries, just come back later to puree which by the way is simply another push of the button.
 Two button presses later and you have a freshly steamed and pureed masterpiece for your little munchkin.
+Some of the newer models even have a one-button feature, like the Baby Brezza: you press the Steam + Blend button and 10 minutes later your food is ready!
 Maybe a healthy veggie puree for dinner, maybe a fruity blend for dessert?
 You're the chef now, no more worrying about which Gerber options are on the shelf, or worrying about harmful additives!
 Four of the five products on our list include both steaming and food processing in one.